t-wy/discord_bot_public/README.md

 If some commands trigger an error message that should not be there, errors will be sent to a channel that will be reviewed and fixed as soon as possible.
 Therefore, generally there are no needs to report errors.
 If errors are not fixed in a few days, feel free to submit an issue regarding those errors.

 - Errors refer to those red embeds with content as `No Information Available.`
-- If the content is not `No Information Available.`, they should have been handled probably.
+- If the content is not `No Information Available.`, the error should already be handled properly.
   - Exceptions like `DataUnavailableException` or `AssetNotExistException` really means that the requested information does not exist.
   - Error handling can still be bugged that prevents the whole command from working.
 If that is the case, feel free to raise an issue.